romshark/tik/README.md

 ### How about just preloading translation texts by key using IDE plugins?

-While theoretically viable, this approach is inherently limited to IDEs that support such a feature.
+This doesn't address pipeline automation issues but is a theoretically viable solution to opaque abstract keys in source code.
+However,  this approach is inherently limited to IDEs that support such a feature.
 Additionally, those IDEs/extensions must be compatible with your specific translation file format and message encoding (e.g., ICU, Fluent, ARB).
 It also breaks down entirely when browsing code outside the IDE - for example, on GitHub - where no plugin can preload or resolve translation keys.